OliverSpeir/portfolio/src/pages/blog/NextAuth-with-DRF.md

 This blog will outline and explain the steps for accomplishing:

 - SSO for NextJS frontend using NextAuth
-- Authenticated endpoints in DRF using Token Authentication
+- Authenticated and Authorized endpoints in DRF using Token Authentication

+For context of this article a brief reminder of Authentication versus Authorization:

+- Authentication is essentially identifying the user
+- Authorization is giving an identified user permission to access a function

 ## Table Of Contents